CompassLabs/api_usecases/gas_estimation/README.md

 ### Experiment 2: Larger Transaction Bundles

 We extended our tests with bundles ranging from 10 to 100 transactions.
-Gas savings increase with bundle size:
+Gas savings increase with bundle size (but with diminishing returns):

 ![Description](readme_images/multicall_savings_curve.png)